-The Chief (or a representative of the Chief) also has an opportunity to provide feedback to the Independent Investigator on the process and the content of the report.
+The Senior Manager (or a nominee of the Senior Manager) also has an opportunity to provide feedback to the Independent Investigator on the process and the content of the report.

 SCHEDULE 5 - DUTY AT SEA

 1. Scope

 Duty at sea applies to all officers while confined onboard a vessel at sea for periods in excess of 24 hours.